bobzwik/Quadcopter_SimCon/README.md

 This project serves 2 purposes.
 The first is to provide a PyDy template for creating quadcopter dynamics and outputing the relevant equations of motion.

-The second purpose is to provide a simple working simulation of the quadcopter's dynamics and a simple controller that can handle position control, and eventualy trajectory generation.
+The second purpose is to provide a simple working simulation of the quadcopter's dynamics and a simple controller that can handle position control, and eventually trajectory generation.

 (The third was to help me learn Python and Git by starting a project and continuously adding to it.)